phrenotype/qorm/docs/parts/cli.md

 With this, you can zip your migrations folder and send it to another developer and with a single command, they will have an exact replica of your database.
 So, migration files are **generate once, run everywhere**.

-The cli too need is automatically installed with the library.

 ## COMMANDS
 To see all the available commands, run